SushantGautam/SushantGautam/README.md

 <br />

-- 🔭 I’m currently working on multiple projects mostly ML applications.
+- 🔭 I’m currently working on multiple projects, mostly ML applications.
-- 🌱 I’m currently learning Transformer architectures for NLU mostly summarizations.
+- 🌱 I’m currently learning Transformer architectures for NLU, mostly summarizations.
 - 👯 I’m always open to collaborating on cool ideas
 - 💬 Ask me about anything you think I can answer.
 - 📫 How to reach me?: [Check this!](http://sushant.info.np/)